thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 * TOC
 {:toc}

-Thingsboard provide ability to assign custom attributes to your devices and manage them.
+Thingsboard provides ability to assign custom attributes to your devices and manage them.
 Attributes are treated key-value pairs.
 Flexibility and simplicity of key-value format allows easy and seamless integration with almost any IoT device on the market.

 All attributes may be used in [Rule Engine](/docs/user-guide/rule-engine) components: filters, processors and actions.